I MAKE SURE

 • refuse to ‘lend a hand’ when it would be easy for you to do

-• take for yourself, throw out or give away things that belong to another – without asking permission (stealing)
+• take all for yourself, throw out or give away things that belong to another – without asking permission (stealing)

 • usually late, never quite committed to anything, whether work or personal